MPH Public Health (Web-based Learning)

 Students will be expected to become self-directed learners, and take responsibility for their studies in relation to the critical review.
 The supervisor will guide and support their learning development, and be able to signpost students to resources and literature as particular questions/topics arise.

 - Problem solving

 - Written communication

 This is a single piece of written work.

 |Assessment Task||Length||Weighting within unit|

 Over the period of study, students will receive feedback and suggestions as part of their supervision.
 Formal feedback will be given once the final mark has been approved through the University processes.
-It will include marks allocated to different learning objectives, as on the marking template in the dissertation handbook/resources, and general feedback about the style and presentation.
+It will include marks allocated to different learning objectives as on the marking template in the critical review handbook/resources and general feedback about the style and presentation.

 Students are guided to the My Learning Essentials offered through the University Library.
 These online resources include topics such as literature searching, writing skills, and others of relevance to the generic skills across a dissertation.

 |Roger Harrison||Unit coordinator|

 If you have any questions about the content of this unit, please contact one of the course unit leaders, Roger Harrison (firstname.lastname@example.org) or Andrew Jones (email@example.com).
 If you have any other queries, please contact the PGT programme administrators via email on firstname.lastname@example.org